YashFrsher/MyK8Project_VotingApp/README.md

 # MyK8Project_VotingApp
-This repo is about the very popular voting application which has be hosted by the use of the kubernetes
+This repo is about the very popular voting application which has be hosted by the use of the kubernetes.

 Kubernetes Microservice Project: Voting App
 In my recent project, I delved into the world of Kubernetes, focusing on orchestrating multiple containers and managing them effectively.
 The centerpiece of my exploration was the popular open-source GitHub project known as “The Voting App.”
 I successfully deployed this application using Kubernetes and Docker concepts, gaining valuable insights along the way.